List of assignments

 If you do not complete the core part of an assignment, you may have trouble completing the next assignment.
 To help you in these situations, we provide our compiled reference implementations.
 If your code doesn't work, you can fall back on our version.

 The last assignment requires you to use code from many of the previous assignments.
-To encourage you to complete all assignments and resubmit to fix your bugs, if you submit the last assignment using only your own code, we will award you additional bonus points for building a complete working system.
+To encourage you to complete all assignments and resubmit to fix your bugs, if you submit the last assignment using only your own code, we award you additional bonus credits for building a complete working system.

-We evaluate your assignments through these three lenses:
+We evaluate your assignments through these lenses:

 - Functionality (does it pass the QA tests?)